susiloharjo/B-L072Z-LRWAN1-arduinoide/README.md

 # B-L072Z-LRWAN1-arduinoide

-Sample arduino sketch for STM32 LoRa Discovery Kit (B-L072Z-LRWAN1)
+Simple ABP arduino sketch for STM32 LoRa Discovery Kit (B-L072Z-LRWAN1)

 You need lorawan library and also cayenne lpp for running this code and also follow step here to install board